PostHog/posthog.com/contents/blog/pricing-lessons.md

 ## Don't let pricing get in the way of adoption

 Most software companies agonize over how their product is adopted yet when it comes to pricing, they default to charging a certain recurring amount per month.
-The only thing under deep consideration is how _much_... not _how_.
+They only consider how _much_ to charge, not _how_ to charge.

-Our revelation was realizing that, for us, pricing shouldn't get in the way of adoption, because we don't sell top down into companies.. our most successful paying customers get there as follows:
+We realized that our pricing shouldn't get in the way of adoption, because we don't sell top-down into companies.
+Instead, our most successful paying customers get there as follows:

 * an individual engineer finds and implements the free product
 * a very small team starts using us